peterhcharlton/starter-hugo-academic/content/extras/intro_to_pulse_wave_modelling_transcript.md

 - Institutions
 - Current interests, and interests in vascular ageing.

+---

+# Part 1

+## An Introduction to Pulse Wave Modelling using a 1D Model

+---

 ## Introduction

 I've used modelling in [my research](/publication/simulating_pulse_waves/) to simulate pulse waves, to investigate how vascular age can be assessed from arterial pulse waves.
 I've found it a useful tool for: